-- 4.8.1 A firm should consider the following question "Are our clients established in countries that are known to be used by money launderers or terrorist financiers?" - 4.8.2 Geographic risk is the increased level of risk that a country poses in respect of MLTF. - 4.8.3 When determining geographic risk, reference should be made to the EU identification of higher risk jurisdictions (see Appendix D): other factors to consider may include the perceived level of corruption, criminal activity, and the effectiveness of MLTF controls within the country. - 4.8.4 Firms should make use of publicly available information when assessing the levels of MLTF of a particular country, e.g. information published by civil society organisations such as Transparency International and public assessments of the MLTF framework of individual countries (such as FATF mutual evaluations and the EU designation of high risk financial jurisdictions). - 4.8.5 Although some countries may carry a higher level of MLTF risk, those firms that have extensive experience within a given country may reach a geographical risk classification that differs to those that that only have a limited exposure (refer to http://www.centralbank.ie/ for a list of countries).
+- 4.8.1A firm should consider the following question "Are our clients established in countries that are known to be used by money launderers or terrorist financiers?" - 4.8.2Geographic risk is the increased level of risk that a country poses in respect of MLTF. - 4.8.3When determining geographic risk, reference should be made to the EU identification of higher risk jurisdictions (see APPENDIX D: RISK FACTORS): other factors to consider may include the perceived level of corruption, criminal activity, and the effectiveness of MLTF controls within the country.

+4.8.4Firms should make use of publicly available information when assessing the levels of MLTF of a particular country, e.g. information published by civil society organisations such as Transparency International and public assessments of the MLTF framework of individual countries (such as FATF mutual evaluations and the EU designation of High risk third countries).
+4.8.5Although some countries may carry a higher level of MLTF risk, those firms that have extensive experience within a given country may reach a geographical risk classification that differs to those that that only have a limited exposure (refer to definition of High risk third country in the glossary for a list of countries).

-4.9 What is sector risk?
+4.9What is sector risk?

-- 4.9.1 A firm should consider the following question "Do our clients have substantial operations in sectors that are favoured by money launderers or terrorist financiers?" - 4.9.2 Sector risks are the risks associated with certain sectors that are more likely to be exposed to increased levels of MLTF. - 4.9.3 Firms should consider the sectors in which their client has significant operations, and take this into account when determining a client's risk profile.
-When considering what constitutes a high risk sector, firms should take into account the findings of the most recent National Risk Assessment (available at www.justice.ie) for Ireland, together with any guidance issued by the relevant competent authority for the designated person.
+- 4.9.1A firm should consider the following question "Do our clients have substantial operations in sectors that are favoured by money launderers or terrorist financiers?" - 4.9.2Sector risks are the risks associated with certain sectors that are more likely to be exposed to increased levels of MLTF. - 4.9.3 Firms should consider the sectors in which their client has significant operations and take this into account when determining a client's risk profile.
+When considering what constitutes a high-risk sector, firms should take into account the findings of the most recent National Risk Assessment (available at www.justice.ie) for Ireland, together with any guidance issued by the relevant competent authority for the designated person.

-4.10 What is delivery channel risk?
+4.10What is delivery channel risk?

-- 4.10.1 A firm should consider the following question "Does the fact that I am not dealing with the client face to face pose a greater MLTF risk?" - 4.10.2 Certain delivery channels can increase the MLTF risk, because they can make it more difficult to determine the identity and credibility of a client, both at the start of a business relationship and during its course. - 4.10.3 For example, delivery channel risk could be increased where services/products are provided to clients who have not been met face-to-face, or where a business relationship with a client is conducted through an intermediary. - 4.10.4 Firms should consider the risks posed by a given delivery channel when determining the risk profile of a client, and whether an increased level of CDD needs to be performed.
+- 4.10.1A firm should consider the following question "Does the fact that I am not dealing with the client face to face pose a greater MLTF risk?" - 4.10.2Certain delivery channels can increase the MLTF risk because they can make it more difficult to determine the identity and credibility of a client, both at the start of a business relationship and during its course. - 4.10.3For example, delivery channel risk could be increased where services/products are provided to clients who have not been met face-to-face, or where a business relationship with a client is conducted through an intermediary. - 4.10.4 Firms should consider the risks posed by a given delivery channel when determining the risk profile of a client, and whether an increased level of CDD needs to be performed.

-4.11 Why is documentation important?
+4.11Why is documentation important?

-4.11.1 Accountancy firms must be able to demonstrate to their relevant competent authority how they assess and seek to mitigate MLTF risks.
-This firm risk assessment must be documented, and made available to the relevant competent authority on request.
+4.11.1Accountancy firms must be able to demonstrate to their relevant competent authority how they assess and seek to mitigate MLTF risks.
+This firm risk assessment must be documented and made available to the relevant competent authority on request.
 The documentation should demonstrate how the accountancy firm's risk assessment informs their policies and procedures.
-Accountancy firms' risk assessments must also be approved by senior management and kept up to date in accordance with internal policies, controls and procedures.
+Accountancy firms' risk assessments must also be approved by senior management and kept up to date in accordance with internal policies, controls, and procedures.

-5 CUSTOMER DUE DILIGENCE (CDD)
+5CUSTOMER DUE DILIGENCE (CDD)

-- What is the purpose of CDD?
+- •What is the purpose of CDD?

-- When should CDD be carried out?
+- •When should CDD be carried out?

-- How should CDD be applied?
+- •How should CDD be applied?

-- What happens if CDD cannot be performed?
+- •What happens if CDD cannot be performed?

-5.1 What is the purpose of CDD?
+5.1What is the purpose of CDD?